ELUL – The Sixth Hebrew Month

 Psalm 27 is read every day during Elul.
-Orthodox Jews recite it morning and evening through both Elul and Tishrei, until the close of Sukkot (the Feast of Tabernacles).
+Orthodox Jews recite it morning and evening through both Elul and Tishrei, until Yom Kippur.
 It is a worthwhile exercise to write it out yourself, also in Hebrew if you are able, and keep it available for easy access.

-The psalm reminds us, in view of the approaching Day of Repentance, Rosh HaShanah, that the Lord is our Light.
+The psalm reminds us, in view of the approaching Day of Repentance, Rosh HaShanah, that the LORD our God is our Light.
 When we repent, His light dispels any darkness in our lives and the light of His Truth guides our feet into and through the coming year.

-As we look towards Yom Kippur, the Day of Atonement, ten days later, we proclaim that God is our Redeemer and in His Messiah Yeshua is the salvation of the nations and we joyfully anticipate the coming Redemption for all.
-We know, as enacted on Sukkot, that He literally hides us in the Sukka – the tent, or tabernacle, of His Presence (yitzfeneini b’sukka).
+As we look towards Yom Kippur, the Day of Atonement, ten days later, we proclaim that God is our Redeemer and we joyfully anticipate the coming of Messiah and the Final Redemption for all nations.
+We know, as enacted on Sukkot, that our Father in Heaven literally hides us in the Sukka – the tent, or tabernacle, of His Presence (yitzfeneini b’sukka).
 He protects us from all harm and, as we allow the powerful truths of this season to infuse our innermost beings, He leads us forward and will guide our steps through the coming year b’orach yishor, on a straight path of righteousness.
-What joy to realize, as David proclaims, that one can in faith “…dwell in the house of the Lord all the days of my life!”
+What joy to realize, as David proclaims, that one can in faith “…dwell in the house of the LORD all the days of my life!”

 Know Before Whom You Stand